-On or before October 1st: \$1,000.00 On or before May 1st: \$1,200.00000.00 The Director of Public Safety will provide a list of authorized uniform components annually.
-No substitutions may be made without the specific approval of the Director of Public Safety or their his/her designee.
+The Chief of Police/Director of Public Safety will provide a list of authorized uniform components annually.
+No substitutions may be made without the specific approval of the Chief of Police /Director of Public Safety or their his/her designee.